usgs/generate-quakeML/README.md

 - eventsource [string]: Code for the agency that collected the data
 - magSource [string]: Network that originally authored the reported magnitude for this event.
 Typical values include AK, AT, CI, HV, LD, MB, NC, NM, NN, PR, PT, SE, US, UU, UW
 - locationSource [string]: The network that originally authored the reported location of this event.
 Typical values include AK, AT, CI, HV, LD, MB, NC, NM, NN, PR, PT, SE, US, UU, UW
-- eventType [enumeration] Must match one of the following:
+- eventType [enumeration]: Must match one of the following:
 "not existing",
 "not reported",
 "earthquake",